Kurlgargyey/gator/README.md

 ## How to use

 ### Requirements
-You will need the Go runtime and PostgreSQL installed on your machine
+You will need the Go toolchain and PostgreSQL installed on your machine

 ### Setup
 place a `.gatorconfig.json` file in your home directory containing `{"db_url":"<CONNECTION_STRING>"`, where CONNECTION_STRING is a valid connection string to a postgresql DB with the ?sslmode=disable flag set.